grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### The pursuing sub gets stuck)

-Captain Percy did not have nearly as much faith as Sir Piero that the _Prospect_ would clear the bars of shallow muck so easily, even with her boat unloaded.
+Percy did not have nearly as much faith as Sir Piero that the _Prospect_ would clear the bars of shallow muck so easily, even with her boat unloaded.
 She asked Hemi to keep a close eye on the depth-under-keel gauge and let her know immediately if the warning light came on.

 It was only moments later that she could see ahead the shade of water with a distinctively different ripple pattern on the surface that indicated a shallow spot running across the lane.
 Sir Piero pointed it out to her, but did not order the _Prospect_ to slow down at all.
 Percy tripped down the ladder to the control room and watched the depth-under-keel gauge intently.
 The needle lowered itself down till it triggered the warning light, and sank to under a meter of water, but they cruised over the shallow spot without even touching the muck this time.